kd8bny/LiMEaide/README.md

 ```
 and local magic happens.

-local transfer requires the machine to have python 3 installed and dependencies.
+Local transfer requires the machine to have python 3 installed and dependencies.
 I recommend using python3-virtualenv to provide dependencies without installing on the system.

 ### Detailed usage
 ```